AnthonyByansi/clinical-risk-stratification/models/README.md

 * XGBoost

 Each of these models were trained and evaluated using various performance metrics to determine which models perform best for predicting the risk of hospital readmission for patients with CHF.

+## Model Evaluation
+The performance of the models was evaluated using several metrics, including:

+* Accuracy
+* Precision
+* Recall
+* F1-score
+* AUC-ROC
+The evaluation results are documented in the `reports` directory.